krishnaxpatel/krishnaxpatel/README.md

    - R Programming

  Recently I have been working on data analytic projects, using what I learned throughout the course, but also gaining more experience throughout the process.
- Please free feel to check them out on my page!
+ Please feel free to check them out on my page

  [Project 1: Energy Analysis](Project1)